-Learn all about the six-week sleep regression, six week growth spurt, and how to help your newborn baby through all of it!
-Here are 10 tips for the 6-week sleep regression.
+Learn all about the six-week sleep regression, six week growth spurt, and how to help your newborn baby sleep.

 Is There a Sleep Regression at 6 Weeks?

-The short answer to this question is yes, there is a 6 week sleep regression.
+The short answer is yes, there is a 6 week sleep regression.
 But it’s a little more complicated than that.

-First of all, it’s the first potential baby sleep regression you can run up against.
-Since new parents have never experienced a sleep regression before, they don’t know what signs to look out for.
+This is the first sleep regression you might run up against.
+Since new parents have never experienced a sleep regression before, they don’t know what signs to look for.

 Why Is My Baby So Fussy at 6 Weeks?

-This transition from sleepy to alert days typically happens between 4-6 weeks old, and might correspond with some longer periods of awake time.
+This transition from sleepy to alert days typically happens between 4-6 weeks old.

 By 6 weeks old, your baby has really begun to notice that the world outside the womb is much different from where they spent the past 9 months.